joooeoeee/protocol-v2/README.md

 The configurations related with the Aave Markets are located at `markets` directory.
 You can follow the `IAaveConfiguration` interface to create new Markets configuration or extend the current Aave configuration.

-Each market should have his own Market configuration file, and their own set of deployment tasks, using the Aave market config and tasks as a reference.
+Each market should have its own Market configuration file, and their own set of deployment tasks, using the Aave market config and tasks as a reference.

 ## Test